Home / The Heartbeat House

 Why This Approach Works

-The Heartbeat House is not just a place to stay… It is a setting designed to help Toledo mothers move forward after childbirth with stability, dignity, and a stronger foundation for the future.
+The Heartbeat House is not simply a place to stay.
+It is a setting intentionally created to help Toledo mothers move forward after childbirth with stability, dignity, and a stronger foundation for the future.

 Help Us Take the Next Step